-- 462 hours (at a minimum of two consecutive 7-hour days per week) in an approved practicum in their own community or region in Canada only (normally other than the student's place of employment), subject to the availability of suitable placement agencies/organizations and field instructors
+- 462 hours (at a minimum of two 7-hour days per week)* in an approved practicum in their own community or region (normally other than the student's place of employment), subject to the availability of suitable placement agencies/organizations and field instructors.

 - supervision from an agency-based field instructor qualified at the MSW level